arno-di-loreto/apistylebook-web/_pages/design/guidelines/heroku-http-api-design-guide-topics.md

       - name: Return appropriate status codes
         url: 'https://geemus.gitbooks.io/http-api-design/content/en/responses/return-appropriate-status-codes.html'
   - topic_id: http-status-206
-    topic_category: HTTP Status
+    topic_category: HTTP Status Success
-    topic_name: HTTP Status 206
+    topic_name: 206 Partial Content
-    topic_description: When to use HTTP status 206
+    topic_description: |
+      The server is delivering only part of the resource (byte serving) due to a range header sent by the client.
+The range header is used by HTTP clients to enable resuming of interrupted downloads, or split a download into multiple simultaneous streams.
     topic__links:
       self:
         href: /design/topics/http-status-206